TN-Holdings-LLC/psf-zero/README.md

 [ [R0‑PSF‑Zero Transform　Rust.py　](https://github.com/TN-Holdings-LLC/psf-zero/blob/main/R0%E2%80%91PSF%E2%80%91Zero%20Transform%E3%80%80Rust.py%E3%80%80) ]

 ---
+ ## 🌌 Appendix A: Mathematical Semantics of the "/0" Operator

+Throughout this documentation, we refer to the **"/0 Clamp"** and Projective Spherical Filtering.
+To prevent epistemological friction, we provide the formal mathematical definition of this operator within our architecture.

+> **Definition (/0 Operator)**

+> The symbol **"/0"** does not denote arithmetic division by zero.

+> Instead, it denotes a **coordinate lift (projection operator)** from a flat Euclidean representation into a constrained geometric manifold.

+Mathematically, it is defined as a projection mapping $P$:

+$$ x / 0 := P(x) \mapsto (0, x) $$

+*(Example: $1 /0 := (0,1)$, $2 /0 := (0,2)$)*

+In the context of quantum control and PSF-Zero, this operation represents the projection of an arbitrary, noisy physical state onto the canonical geometric axis (e.g., the Weyl Chamber). **It must not be interpreted as an arithmetic division.** It is a geometric command: intercepting a state before it diverges and projecting it safely onto the correct topological manifold.

+---

+### 🌌 Appendix B: The Geometric Philosophy

+*The mathematical architecture of PSF-Zero (The `/0` clamp and $S^3$ synchronization) is derived from a broader structural isomorphism linking thermodynamic entropy, quantum decoherence, and systemic topology.
+For the complete theoretical manifesto and physical proofs, visit the core architecture repository: [Love-OS: The Final Theory](https://github.com/TN-Holdings-LLC/README).*
 ---
 ### 🌌 The Geometric Philosophy
 *The mathematical architecture of PSF-Zero (The `/0` clamp and $S^3$ synchronization) is derived from a broader structural isomorphism linking thermodynamic entropy, quantum decoherence, and systemic topology.
 For the complete theoretical manifesto and physical proofs, visit the core architecture repository: [Love-OS: The Final Theory](https://github.com/TN-Holdings-LLC/README).*